vivek1339/Yes_Plus_webapp/README.md

 2. /display_testimonial -
 Displaying all the events from the database
 Returns a JSON array [ { event object }, { next event object }, ... ]

+Click here to see the website : https://bityesplus.web.app/